KwameTaylor/bachelorette-predictor/README.md

 ## Hypotheses

-#### Is there a linear relationship between One-on-One_Score and ElimWeek?
-<br>𝐻0: There is no linear correlation between a contestant's One-on-One Score and a contestant's Elimination Week.<br>
+𝐻0: There is no linear correlation between a contestant's One-on-One Score and a contestant's Elimination Week.<br>
 𝐻𝑎: There is a linear correlation between a contestant's One-on-One Score and a contestant's Elimination Week.

-𝐻0: Null Hypo 2<br>
-𝐻𝑎: Alt Hypo 2

 ---